jeffenon/sql-mintclassics/README.md

   fits this criterion with the lowest I/S ratio being around 0.29.
 * The 1985 Toyota Supra has not made any sales at all.
 ### Shipping Time
-* The shipping time ranges from 1 to 8 days.
-* There is an order that took 65 days to be shipped because the customer's credit card was declined.
+* The shipping time data ranges from 1 to 65 days.
+The shipping time of 65 days was caused by the customer's credit card being declined, thus, delaying the shipping after the payment was settled.
-* The average shipping time is 4 days for all the warehouses.
+* The majority of the orders were shipped within 6 days.
+This is true for all of the warehouses.

 ## Recommendations
 * The South warehouse can be considered as the one to be closed for the following reasons: